Lavanyabairavan/M1_March_2022/1_Requirements/README.md

 HIGH LEVEL REQUIREMENTS

-1.Balance Enquiry-Account holder enquires the balance in their  account-Status(Implemented)
+1. Balance Enquiry-Account holder enquires the balance in their  account-Status(Implemented)

-2.Adding Fund-Account holder can add fund to their account-Status(Implemented)
+2. Adding Fund-Account holder can add fund to their account-Status(Implemented)

-3.Cash Withdrawal-Accound holder can withdraw cash from their account-Status(Implememted)
+3. Cash Withdrawal-Accound holder can withdraw cash from their account-Status(Implememted)

-4.Online transfer-Account holder can do online banking-Status(Implemented)
+4. Online transfer-Account holder can do online banking-Status(Implemented)

-5.Changing Password-Account holder can change the password-Status(Implemented)
+5. Changing Password-Account holder can change the password-Status(Implemented)

 LOW LEVEL REQUIREMENTS

-1.Security	-It should secure because only registered user can this system	-Status(Implemented)
+1. Security	-It should secure because only registered user can this system	-Status(Implemented)

-2.Platform	- The system can be work on any operating system like windows or linus	-Status(Implemented)
+2. Platform	- The system can be work on any operating system like windows or linus	-Status(Implemented)

-3.Performanace -	This SBMS should handles the large amount of client data	- Status(Implemented)
+3. Performanace -	This SBMS should handles the large amount of client data	- Status(Implemented)